 - First, locate the main electrical panel and then turn off power to both the indoor(s) and outdoor unit(s).
-This can be done either by locating the pull disconnect or by turning off the breaker panel.
+This can be done by locating the pull disconnect or turning off the breaker panel.

 - During an electrical power outage, turn off power to the furnace.
 When the electricity is restored to your home, the electricity grid may have some power fluctuations that could damage the electrical components of the furnace.
 Other sensitive appliances and electronics should be unplugged as well.
 It is safe to leave a light in the "on" position so that you will know when the power is restored.
-Once electricity is back, it should be safe to turn the furnace back on.
+Once the electricity is back, it should be safe to turn the furnace back on.

 - Natural Gas